 INN encourages all members to adopt, publicize and share with donors and other relevant partners their policies on editorial independence, conflicts of interest, ethics and privacy.
 Members are welcome to adopt or adapt INN’s standard of editorial independence and share that with donors.
 The editorial independence and samples of these other types of policies can be found on INN’s Ethics & Governance page.

 Prospective members applying for membership should include an explanation of any variance from these standards with their application for the board to review.
 INN may investigate, at its discretion, any complaints or any evidence that it discovers that would suggest that a member organization has violated membership standards and/or the membership agreement.

-The Institute for Nonprofit News’ staff and board members consider membership applications in three cycles per year:
+The Institute for Nonprofit News’ staff and board members will be considering membership applications across three cycles in 2024:

 All membership applications are reviewed by INN’s membership team and then go to INN’s Board of Directors for approval.
-Applications that need further consideration are forwarded to INN’s Membership Task Force, which typically meets in Spring, Summer and Winter.
+Applications that need further consideration are forwarded to INN’s Membership Task Force, which typically meets one time per application window.

 Organizations will be asked to provide specific links and information in order to qualify for full membership.
 Review the checklist below (download a copy here).
 If you’re able to check off each item, then submit an application for full membership.
 If some items are missing, but you plan to fulfill them soon, submitting a provisional membership application will give you time to do so.
 Applicants considered for full membership: